Cancer of the Uterus

 What are the symptoms?

-Any of these symptoms can happen for other reasons, but it is best to check with your doctor if you are concerned.
+Any of these symptoms can happen for other reasons, but it is best to see your doctor for a check-up.

 Which health professionals will I see?